huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 For uploading Argilla datasets, there are two options:

-1. You can use the ***`argilla` Python library** inside Jupyter, Colab, VS Code, or other Python IDE.
-In this case, you will use `pandas`, `datasets` or other library to read your source file (`csv`, `json`, etc.) and transform it into Argilla records to log them into Argilla.
+1. You can use the **argilla Python library** inside Jupyter, Colab, VS Code, or other Python IDE.
+In this case, you will read read your source file (`csv`, `json`, etc.) and transform it into Argilla records.
 We recommend to read the [basics guide](https://docs.argilla.io/en/latest/guides/how_to.html).
 2. You can use the **[no-code data manager app](https://huggingface.co/spaces/argilla/data-manager)** to upload a file and log it into Argilla.
 If you need to transform your dataset before uploading it into Argilla, we recommend the first option.

-If you want to follow a complete tutorial with Colab or Jupyter, [check this tutorial](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).
-If you want a quick step-by-step example using the `argilla` Python library, keep reading.
+To follow a complete tutorial with Colab or Jupyter, [check this tutorial](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).
+For a quick step-by-step example using the `argilla` Python library, keep reading.

 First, you need to open a Python IDE, we highly recommend using Jupyter notebooks or Colab.

-Second, you need to pip install `datasets` and `argilla` on Colab or your local machine:
+Second, you need to `pip` install `datasets` and `argilla` on Colab or your local machine:

 ```bash
 pip install datasets argilla
 ```

-Third, you can read the example dataset using the `datasets` library.
-This dataset is a CSV file uploaded to the Hub using the drag and drop feature.
+Third, you need to read the dataset using the `datasets` library.
 For reading other file types, check the [basics guide](https://docs.argilla.io/en/latest/guides/how_to.html).

 ```python
 from datasets import load_dataset